 - If you are seeing an invalid meeting ID message when trying to start your meeting, it is likely that the meeting ID has expired or was deleted.
 As the host of the meeting, check if the meeting ID appears on the meetings page in the Zoom web portal.

 - For deleted meeting, you can recover a meeting up to one week after it was deleted.
 If you recover a meeting, invitations, links, and meeting IDs sent prior to deletion will still work.

 - Meetings permanently deleted from the trash can cannot be recovered.

 The meeting information, including the Meeting ID, Passcode, and Invite Link can be viewed by clicking the Meeting Information icon in the top-left corner of the meeting window.

 The Meeting ID can also be displayed when inviting new participants.
 To view the Meeting ID:

 - The Meeting ID and passcode will be displayed.

 Tap on the screen to display the meeting controls, then tap the at the top of the screen.

-Note: If invite participants to the meeting, the 10 to 11-digit number in the invitation URL is the meeting ID.
+Note: If inviting participants to the meeting, the 10 to 11-digit number in the invitation URL is the meeting ID.